Marvin1983/CheetahFirmware/README.md

-# openCheetah
+# OpenCheetah
-The firmware of openCheetah
+The firmware of Open Cheetah Project